Tag: Faith alone

 Hundreds of years ago when those who were discussing what books should be in the Bible, the book of James was a heavily debated book.
 And the Lord told me that the reason He allowed Satan to sneak it in there was for it to be a test of faith for us (as I said earlier in this note, He loves to test the genuineness of our faith).
 If you can take the entirety of scripture (100’s of verses) that says that salvation is by faith in Christ alone, no works, and negate all of that for 2 simple James 2 verses that plainly say that salvation is by works, then you have failed the test of faith and are not worthy of God.
 The Lord tests our faith with James 2: are you going to keep your pride and say that Christ’s sacrifice wasn’t enough and that you need to have works to prove your salvation, or are you going to humble yourself completely and say, “Man, I know James 2 says my faith without works is dead, even though the rest of scripture says it’s not by works, but I’m deciding to throw out James 2 and go all in on Christ and put all my eggs in His basket and not trust in any of my own works.”
 Proverbs 16:18 — Pride goes before destruction, And a haughty spirit before a fall.

-I’ve heard every way under the sun from people trying to reconcile James 2 to the rest of scripture and what it “really means”, twisting it to try and make sense of it, but when you just stop and let go and accept it for what it plainly says, it says your faith is useless without works and that others were saved by works, meaning you must have works to be saved.
+I’ve heard every way under the sun from people trying to reconcile James 2 to the rest of scripture and what it “really means”, twisting it to try and make sense of it, but James makes it very clear what he means in verses 24-25: “You see then that a man is justified by works, and not by faith only.
+Likewise, was not Rahab the harlot also justified by works when she received the messengers and sent them out another way?”
+He says we’re justified by works.
 Plain and simple.

 See faith alone scriptures in the note: The Knowledge and Wisdom of God